Why are endorsements in insurance necessary?

 Does it cost anything to add an endorsement?

-There’s no fee to request an endorsement.
-However, if it expands your coverage — meaning your policy will either pay under conditions it wouldn’t have before or it will pay a larger benefit — then the insurance company may increase your premium (the amount you pay for your policy).
+There’s no fee to request an endorsement in insurance policies.
+However, if it expands your coverage — meaning your policy will either pay under conditions it wouldn’t have before or it will pay a larger benefit — then the insurer may increase your insurance premium (the amount you pay for your policy).

 If your new insurance endorsement results in narrower coverage, making it less likely the insurer will have to pay money on the claim or pay less, then your premium might decrease.

-When should a small business ask for an insurance endorsement?
+When should a small business ask for an insurance policy endorsement?

 If your business insurance policy doesn’t protect your company from risk because its policy language is too restrictive, talk to your broker or insurer about an endorsement to broaden your coverage.

 Here’s a case in point: If your employee uses their personal car to run work errands or make sales calls and they have an accident, you’d have to pay for vehicle damage out of pocket.
 The solution?
 You could add a commercial auto insurance policy.
-Or instead, you could add an endorsement called hired and non-owned auto to your general liability insurance.
-Your liability policy will then provide collision insurance for employees who use personal vehicles on company business.
+Or instead, you could add an endorsement found in an insurance plan called hired and non-owned auto to your general liability insurance.
+Your liability policy could then provide collision insurance for employees who use personal vehicles on company business.

-What are some examples of endorsements you can add to your insurance policy?
+What are some examples of endorsements you can add to your existing insurance policy?

-Dozens of possibilities exist, and here are four of the most common:
+Dozens of possibilities exist, and here are five of the most common:

 - Extending reporting period endorsement for claims made errors & omissions insurance.
-It’s a mouthful, but this one lets you file a claim even though your insurance policy expired.
+It’s a mouthful, but this one lets you file a claim even though your insurance policy reporting period has expired.
 This is also known as tail coverage.

 - Equipment breakdown endorsement.
 This modifies your commercial property insurance so it can pay for equipment repairs or replacement after power surges, loss of air pressure, electrical malfunctions or other problems.